smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/07 - Full Outer Join.md

         ISNULL(a.Fruit, b.Fruit) AS Fruit
 FROM    ##TableA a FULL OUTER JOIN
         ##TableB b ON a.Fruit = b.Fruit
-WHERE   a.ID IS NULL OR B.ID IS NULL
+WHERE   a.ID IS NULL OR b.ID IS NULL
 ORDER BY 1, 2;
 ```